DeePen: Penetration Testing for Audio Deepfake Detection: Abstract

 In this paper, we assess the robustness of such classifiers through a systematic penetration testing methodology, which we introduce as \emph{DeePen}.
 Our approach operates without prior knowledge of or access to the target deepfake detection models.
 Instead, it leverages a set of carefully selected signal processing modifications—referred to as attacks—to evaluate model vulnerabilities.

 Using \emph{DeePen}, we analyze both real-world production systems and publicly available academic model checkpoints, demonstrating that all tested systems exhibit weaknesses and can be reliably deceived by simple manipulations such as time-stretching or echo addition.
 Furthermore, our findings reveal that while some attacks can be mitigated by retraining detection systems with knowledge of the specific attack, others remain persistently effective.
-We release all associated code.\footnote{ \url{https://github.com/Fraunhofer-AISEC/DeePen} }